shankypedia/Spam-Website-Opener/README.md

-# Website-Spam-Opener
+# Spam-Website Opener

-A program to mess around your friends with, as the repo name says, it spam opens websites.
+As the repository name implies, this is a tool to mess with your pals since it opens webpages with spam.

 ## Usage

-Run this file on your friend's computer/laptop in console mode, and watch them react to the craziness (trust me, real fun xD)
+Open the Python file in console mode on your friend's computer or laptop and watch how they react to the chaos (it's quite amusing, I promise).

 ## Note

-- I’ve added a few websites that apply to the program for developers (new links can be added or be removed)
+-   The program is designed to open a link randomly every 5 seconds (adjustable time).
-- The program will randomly open a link every 5 seconds (the time can be changed)
+-   I've incorporated several websites relevant to developer applications into the code (additional links can be added or removed by editing the source Python file).

-## Requirements
+## Prerequisites

-- Python
+-   Python 3
 -   Webbrowser Module (built-in module)
 -   Time Module (built-in module)
 -   Random Module (built-in module)